fcsonline/node-telescope-server/README.md

     $ nts -c config.json
-    Telescope Dummy: Remote dummy control server running at port 4000 to a dummy telescope Telescope Stellarium Dummy: Remote stellarium control server running at port 4001 to a dummy telescope Disabled remote web control server running at port 4002 to a nextar telescope
+    Telescope Dummy: Remote dummy control server running at port 4000 to a dummy telescope Telescope Stellarium Dummy: Remote stellarium control server running at port 4001 to a dummy telescope Telescope Nexstar: Remote stellarium control server running at port 5000 to a nexstar telescope Disabled remote web control server running at port 5001 to a nextar telescope

 This command starts several servers defined in the `config.json` file.